farrelabennaya/farrelabennaya/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I am a Full Stack Developer and Machine Learning Enthusiast with a huge love for Python, React.js, Node.js, Django, RDBMS, REST API and Data Visualization. </p>
+<p align="left">I am a Junior Developer and IoT Enthusiast with a huge love for PHP, Node.js, MySQL, REST API and -. </p>

-- ✨ Student of life :)
+- ✨ Just Grow!
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
 - 💁‍♂️ Trusted member and Moderator at [DEV Community](https://dev.to)
 - 🏙 A lifetime insider and Mentor at [Exercism](https://exercism.org/profiles/Kiran1689).
 - ✍ I write technical blogs, You can visit my blog site at [DEV](https://dev.to/dev_kiran).
 - ❤ Contributing to Open Source.
-- 💻 Visit my [Portfolio](https://kiran1689.github.io) for more details about me.
+- 💻 Visit my [Portfolio](https://abennaya.my.id) for more details about me.
 <!--End Intro-->

 <!--Profile Count Badge-->